07740 877 544 firstname.lastname@example.org

 Hand lettering in Dundee was become scarcer too.
 Signwriters were hanging up their brushes and apprenticeships disappeared.

-At 18, I began studying graphic design at Dundee College where I discovered a passion.
+At 18, I began studying graphic design at Dundee College.
 Learning about visual aspects of branding and print production, I was taught how design agencies operated.
 With advancing technologies within the sign industry too, new opportunities were arising.

 Pivoting and wrapping